AnalogDragon/Taiko-Input/README_EN.md

 # Some Interesting Designs

-    These designs are mainly based on observations of game behavior to optimize the gaming experience.
-They may be reasonable or unreasonable.

-## Observations of Game Software Behavior
-- Input Frequency Limit: Both the ns platform games and Taiko-Hi have input frequency limits.
-After testing, it is found that the limits apply independently to each player.
-For the same player, a single channel has a limit of 30 inputs per second, and all four channels together have a limit of 60 inputs per second.
-Inputs exceeding this frequency will be discarded.
-In other words, if only Left Don or Right Don is struck, a maximum of 30 strikes per second is possible, but if Left and Right Don are struck alternately, it can increase to 60 strikes per second.

-- Hardware Limitations of the ns Platform: There is a long filtering period for button inputs, and both the button press and release need to be held for a period of time to take effect.
-In ns games, this period needs to be longer than 20ms.
-However, on the home screen, it needs to be even longer, possibly exceeding 20ms and reaching up to 100ms.
-This may be because the ns supports variable filtering time.

-- Injection of Taiko-Hi Data:

-## Cross-Assignment of Outputs

-Functional implementation is located in the [USB Microcontroller](./USB-MCU/) section.

-Due to different software capabilities or operating modes, different software projects support different maximum input frequencies.
-Cross-assignment of outputs is mainly done to reach the maximum input frequency of each device.
-In cases where the input frequency is

-# Some Split Design Ideas

     The main focus is on optimizing the gaming experience by observing the characteristics of game operation.
     It may or may not be reasonable.

 ## Observation of Game Software Operation
 - Input Frequency Limitation: Both the ns platform games and ニジイロ have input frequency limitations.
 After testing, each player has independent limitations.
 For the same player, a single channel can have a maximum limit of 30 inputs per second, while all four channels together are limited to 60 inputs per second.
 Inputs exceeding this frequency will be discarded.
-This means that if only left or right drum hits are played, a maximum of 30 hits per second can be achieved.
-However, if left and right drum hits are alternated, it can be increased to 60 hits per second.
+This means that if only left or right taiko hits are played, a maximum of 30 hits per second can be achieved.
+However, if left and right taiko hits are alternated, it can be increased to 60 hits per second.

 - Hardware Limitations of the ns Platform: Key inputs have a long debouncing time, and both pressing and releasing the keys need to be held for a certain period to take effect.
 Within an ns game, this period needs to be greater than 20ms.
 However, on the home screen, it needs to be much greater than 20ms, even up to 100ms, which may be due to variable filtering time supported by the ns.